A guide to your Sunsave Plus proposal

 A chunk of your total price will go towards the cost of erecting scaffolding at your property, which is necessary for us to get the solar panels onto your roof as safely as possible.

 Similarly, your quote also includes the cost of actually installing the solar panels.
-Our installers are all accredited by the Microgeneration Certification Scheme (MCS), which means they comply with the highest industry standards.
+Our installers all comply with the highest industry standards, and are certified by either Flexi-Orb or the Microgeneration Certification Scheme (MCS).

-This also means your solar & battery system will be MCS-accredited, which is essential if you want to sign up for any export tariffs and get paid for any electricity you send to the grid.
+This also means your solar & battery system will be accredited by Flexi-Orb or MCS, which is essential if you want to sign up for any export tariffs and get paid for any electricity you send to the grid.

 Savings estimates